brucecui97/habitat_interface/README.md

 2. Run `python habitat_ros/hab_ros_interface.py` to run the node that publishes on habitat sensor reading topics and subscribes to the /cmd_vel topics

-3. [optional] deactivatie Anaconda and or switch to a python 2.7 environment at, as you won't need python>=3.6 anymore to interact with the Habitat backend
+3. Deactivatie Anaconda and or switch to a ROS compatible python 2.7 environment, as you won't need python>=3.6 anymore to interact with the Habitat backend

 4. Run `roslaunch habitat_interface default.launch` to convert all habitat sensor messages into ROS mssageses (e.g.  numpy image to ros image).
 This launch file also launches a joystick controller to control habitat agent, rviz, rqt_graph, rqt_tree, and laser scan matcher, image view